 Select the plus icon in the top right-hand corner to create a new configuration.
 You can then type in the territory name - for example, this could be "North Sales Team".

 Once you've typed in the Territory name, select 'Create'.

 Step 3: Assign Territory to User

 Now that you've created the new Territory, you'll need to assign it to a user.
-Navigate back to the System Settings and type 'Configure Users' into the search bar.
+Navigate into the User Management area, here.